diggerhq/digger/README.md

   <a href="https://docs.digger.dev/">Docs</a>
 </h2>

 CI/CD for Terraform is [tricky](https://itnext.io/pains-in-terraform-collaboration-249a56b4534e).
-To make life easier, specialised CI systems aka [TACOS](https://itnext.io/spice-up-your-infrastructure-as-code-with-tacos-1a9c179e0783) exist - Terraform Cloud, Spacelift, Atlantis, etc.
+To make life easier, specialized CI systems aka [TACOS](https://itnext.io/spice-up-your-infrastructure-as-code-with-tacos-1a9c179e0783) exist - Terraform Cloud, Spacelift, Atlantis, etc.

 But why have 2 CI systems?
 Why not reuse the async jobs infrastructure with compute, orchestration, logs, etc of your existing CI?